- General Instructions

 An ITIN is for tax use only.
 It does not entitle you to social security benefits or change your employment or immigration status under U.S. law.

-Generally, ITINs issued after December 31, 2012, will remain in effect as long as the individual to whom the ITIN was issued files a tax return (or is included as a dependent on the tax return of another taxpayer) for three consecutive tax years.
-Otherwise, the ITIN will expire at the end of the third consecutive tax year.
+Generally, ITINs issued after December 31, 2012, will remain in effect as long as the individual to whom the ITIN was issued filed a tax return (or is included as a dependent on the tax return of another taxpayer) at least once in the last three tax years.
+Otherwise, the ITIN will expire at the end of the third consecutive tax year in which the individual did not file a tax return.
 All expired ITINs must be renewed before being used on a U.S. tax return.

-If your country of residence for tax purposes has issued you a tax identifying number, enter it here.
+If your country of residence for tax purposes has issued you a tax identification number, enter it here.
 For example, if you are a resident of Canada, enter your Social Insurance Number.

 Your permanent residence address is the address in the country where you claim to be a resident for purposes of that country's income tax.
 If you are completing Form 8233 to claim a tax treaty withholding exemption, you must determine your residency in the manner required by the treaty.
 Do not show the address of a financial institution, a post office box, or an address used solely for mailing purposes.
 If you are an individual who does not have a tax residence in any country, your permanent residence is where you normally reside.

-Most tax treaties that provide for a tax treaty withholding exemption require that the recipient be a resident of the treaty country at the time of, or immediately prior to, entry into the United States.
+Most tax treaties that provide for a tax treaty withholding exemption for students, trainees, teachers, or researchers require that the recipient be a resident of the treaty country at the time of, or immediately before, entry into the United States.
 Thus, in most cases, a student or researcher can claim the withholding exemption even if he or she no longer has a permanent address in the treaty country after entry into the United States.
 If this is the case, you can provide a U.S. address on line 4 and still be eligible for the withholding exemption if all other conditions required by the tax treaty are met.
-You also must identify on line 12a and/or line 13b the tax treaty country of which you were a resident at the time of, or immediately prior to, your entry into the United States.
+You also must identify on line 12a and/or line 13b the tax treaty country of which you were a resident at the time of, or immediately before, your entry into the United States.

 Enter your U.S. visa type.
 For example, foreign students are usually granted an "F-1" visa.
 Foreign professors, teachers, or researchers are usually granted a "J-1" visa.
 Business/vocational trainees are usually granted an "M-1" visa; however, some persons granted a "J-1" visa also may be considered business/vocational trainees (for example, a person admitted to complete a postgraduate residency in medicine).

-If you do not have, or do not require, a visa, write "None."
+If you do not have, or do not need, a visa, write "None."

 Spouses and dependents admitted on secondary visas (for example, "F-2," "J-2," "H-4," and "O-3" visas) usually are not eligible to claim the same treaty benefits as the primary visa holder.

-In most cases, you are required to enter your date of entry into the United States that pertains to your current nonimmigrant status.
+In most cases, you must enter your date of entry into the United States that relates to your current nonimmigrant status.
 For example, enter the date of arrival shown on your current Immigration Form I-94, Arrival-Departure Record.